-[Written by Mr. Koga, and Translated from the Japanese for the RAY by K. Cedarville, a Japanese.]
+[Written by Mr. Koga, and Translated from the Japanese for the RAV by K. Cedarville,

-If, after night, you were to visit a a gravevard, and were to place yourself under a lugubrious hemlock, hid-
+If, after night, you were to visit a a graveyard, and were to place your-"Sir Edwin, have you been commis- self under a lugubrious hemlock, hidsioned to try to secure the restitution ing the sky, what would be your first

-Here a tomb, there a monument : "Yes, I carry the commission of the though they vary in size, still they are nothing but the hiding-places of whitened bones.
-Perchance, here a warrior, whose martial exploits shook the heavens and the earth ; whose boast was that not a single grass had been left green by his iron hoofs.
-Perchance, there a millionaire, who had treasured up millions, who had clutched all within his reach ; or, a lean beggar: the bones of a boor; or perchance, tears and sighs.
+Here a tomb, there a monument : "Yes, I carry the commission of the though they vary in size, still they are heavens and the earth ; whose boast The temple was founded by king was that not a single grass had been

-Although, while living, these were gathered from the leaves, flowers, and fruits of the earth; although they may have dreamed heavenly dreams; been delighted and saddened, or praised and blamed, by turns : still, they are all gathered here.
+Although, while living, these were gathered from the leaves, flowers, and fruits of the earth; although they may gathered here.

-Is not their ephemeral existence a thrilling lesson ?
+Is not their ephemeral existence a

-One of the gravest questions of human life is, Death ; and it is in every sense the greatest of tragedies.
-Our parents, with whom we would like to live for ages, must depart ; so also our near relatives and friends.
-The con-These stones are carved and are jugal relation must be broken.
-Our children and grandchildren meet the same fate.

-Reflecting thus, our body is like an uprooted plant; and our life like a ship riding upon the waves.
+One of the gravest questions of huparents, with whom we would like to The temple is a handsome one, and live for ages, must depart; so also our contains many stone relics of buddh- near relatives and friends.
+The conism.
+These stones are carved and are jugal relation must be broken.
+Our children and grandchildren meet the the temple, and I can arrange it, for I uprooted plant; and our life like a ship